keu/docs/tutorials/astro-python-sdk.md

 This tutorial demonstrates how to write an Extract, Transform, Load (ETL) pipeline on your local machine with the Astro Python SDK.
 The Astro SDK is maintained by Astronomer and simplifies the pipeline authoring process with native Python functions for common data orchestration use cases.

-The pipeline you build in this tutorial :
+The pipeline you build in this tutorial will:

-- **Extract** a file from S3 into a Snowflake relational table.
+- **Extract** a file into a Snowflake relational table.
-- **Transform** that table in Snowflake.
+- **Transform** that table.
-- **Load** that transformed table into a reporting table in Snowflake.
+- **Load** the transformed table into a reporting table.

+The example DAG in this tutorial uses Amazon S3 and Snowflake, but you can replace these with any supported data sources and tables simply by changing connection information.

 ## Assumed knowledge